First-Generation Student Returns to Alma Mater to Provide Encouragement, Support

 Castillo also encouraged the students in his course to join clubs and attend campus events.

-“He suggested that we create a Google calendar and mark up all the student events,” Cristy says.
+“He suggested we create a Google calendar and mark up all the student events,” Cristy says.
 “It was a great suggestion for me – as I am so schedule oriented.
 I love schedules!”

 “Having the experiences in the Avanza program made me feel really supported and ready for Dominican,” Cristy adds.
-“I really appreciate that that support continues.
+“I really appreciate that the support continues.
 If I have a question or a doubt, I just have to send an email to Mr. Castillo and I’ll get a quick reply.
-I realize that I am not alone.”
+I realize I am not alone.”

 Photograph: Cristy Lopez Mazariegos and family celebrate Cristy's 2023 graduation from San Rafael High School.